 Region-wise, the market has been segmented into the United States, Germany, France, Italy, Spain, United Kingdom, Japan, India, South Korea and Others.
-Amongst these, Italy is the biggest market, accounting for the majority of the global biosimilar market.

 The competitive landscape of the global biosimilar market has also been analysed.
 Some of the leading players operating in the market are: